sakshikumar19/GrocLake-Round-2/README.md

 #### How It Works

-1. Users input soil, climate, and nutrient conditions.
+1. Users input soil, climate, and nutrient conditions using the sliders.
 2. The agent searches for similar crop profiles using vector search.
 3. AI-driven reasoning refines recommendations with contextual insights.
 4. Users receive actionable recommendations, visualizations, and multilingual support.